gbdev/pandocs/content/Reducing_Power_Consumption.md

 consumption & extend the life of the batteries.
 This command stops the system clock, reducing the power consumption of both the CPU and ROM.

-The CPU will remain stopped until an interrupt occurs at which point the interrupt is serviced and then the instruction immediately following the HALT is executed.
+The CPU will remain stopped until an interrupt *enabled in the IE Register (FFFF)* occurs at which point the interrupt is serviced and then the instruction immediately following the HALT is executed.